Hybrid deep learning and iterative methods for accelerated solutions of viscous incompressible flow: Conclusion

 Benchmark results demonstrate HyDEA’s superior performance and generalization: \begin{itemize} \item Reduces iteration counts significantly compared to standalone CG-type methods across diverse flows (single-component, stationary/moving obstacles) using {\it fixed network weights}. \item Exhibits super-resolution capability, achieving accurate solutions on a $512 \times 512$ grid despite being trained on $128 \times 128$ data ($16 \times$ resolution increase). \item Outperforms standalone DLSM and purely data-driven methods (e.g., DCDM), proving neural networks augment but cannot replace classical solvers without sacrificing stability or accuracy. \end{itemize}

-The prototype implementation of HyDEA combines heterogeneous frameworks: $\mathtt{Pytorch}$~($\mathtt{Python}$) for DLSM module and $\mathtt{PETSc}$~(C) for CG-type solvers, inducing GPU-CPU communication overhead.
-Additionally, the CNN-based DeepONet restricts applications to uniform Cartesian grids.
-Future efforts will focus on code optimization by minimizing data transfer latency between frameworks and extending HyDEA to non-uniform grids for broader applicability.
+The prototype implementation of HyDEA combines heterogeneous frameworks: $\mathtt{PyTorch}$~($\mathtt{Python}$) for DLSM module and $\mathtt{PETSc}$~(C) for CG-type solvers, which incurs computational overhead.
+Moreover, the loss function that incorporates the coefficient matrix leads to prohibitively high computational cost for large-scale simulations.
+Additionally, the CNN-based DeepONet restricts its applications to uniform Cartesian grids.
+Future efforts will focus on several key directions: code optimization to enhance the computational efficiency, extending HyDEA to non-uniform grids and parameterized linear systems for broader applicability, refining the dataset construction method for better compatibility with various traditional iterative solvers, and incorporating domain decomposition concepts to enable large-scale simulations.
 HyDEA’s hybrid paradigm bridges the gap between data-driven efficiency and numerical robustness, offering a scalable pathway for high-fidelity flow simulations.